 Protecting Minority Investors

 Rankings and weightages on each of the above mentioned parameters are used to develop an overall EODB ranking.
 A high EODB ranking means the regulatory environment is more conducive for starting and operating of businesses.

-Among the chosen 189 countries for this index, India was ranked 134 in 2015 on the World Bank’s Doing Business index.
-Since then there has been a remarkable improvement.
+Among the chosen 190 countries for this index, India was ranked 134 in 2015 on the World Bank’s Doing Business index.
+Since then there has been a remarkable improvement to 63 in 2019.

 Since 2014, the Government of India launched an ambitious program of regulatory reform aimed at making it easier to do business in India.
 The program represents a great deal of effort to create a more business-friendly environment.

 The efforts have yielded substantial results with India jumping 4 places on the World Banks’ Doing Business rankings.